sst/guide/_chapters/add-the-user-token-to-the-state.md

 ### Store the User Token

 First we'll start by storing the user token in the state.
 We might be tempted to store this in the `Login` container, but since we are going to use this in a lot of other places, it makes sense to lift up the state.
-The most logical place to do this will in our `App` component.
+The most logical place to do this will be in our `App` component.

 <img class="code-marker" src="{{ site.url }}/assets/s.png" />Add the following to `src/App.js` right below the `class App extends Component {` line.